AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/places.md

 ### Update your tag

-The Places extension provides functionality to monitor geolocation events and allows you to trigger actions based on these events.
+The Places extension for Tags provides functionality to monitor geolocation events and allows you to trigger actions based on these events.
 You can use this functionality to minimize the API coding you have to implement in the app.

 **Data Elements**